acchou/RxGmail/README.md

 1. Sign up for [Google Sign-In][].
-This enables authentication for the example app (it is not required to use RxGmail).
+This enables authentication for the example app.
 You only need to perform the step "Get a configuration file".

 2. Turn on the [Gmail API][].
 Do not follow all of the instructions (which are for a quickstart project, not this project).
 Just follow the wizard link to